 He spends hours and an all-nighter before Halloween carving the most amazing intricate pumpkins I’ve ever seen.
 He started out using stencils, but now many of his creations are from looking at pictures and sculpting and creating what he sees (spatial intelligence).

-His wife, Moe has also joined in and she and their three kids help as well.
+His wife and kids have also joined in the pumpkin carving fun.
 It’s become a family tradition.
 A baton successfully passed to the next generation!

 And yes, people come from miles around every year to see what he’s created.